raul-sauco/ramo-space-shooter/README.md

 #### Textures and materials.

-Most of the asteroids were created by hand using Unity's [Polybrush][15].
+Some of the asteroids were created by hand using Unity's [Polybrush][15].

 Metal texture from the [Yughues Free Metal Materials][19] asset by [Nobiax / Yughues][20].